More than 2,000 Texas Baptists focus on Jesus’ agenda, hear clarified calling

 Concluding the Monday evening worship session, Joel Gregory, George W. Truett Endowed chair of Preaching and Evangelism at Baylor University’s George W. Truett Theological Seminary, shared a message from Mark 1.
 He encouraged attendees with four things that are true about the kingdom of God: it is a gift, it is invisible, it is inherently powerful and it is here, but is coming back in its entirety when Jesus returns.

-Tuesday morning, Ronny Marriott, Convention president and pastor of First Baptist Church Richardson, delivered his address during the final worship and business session of the annual meeting.
+Tuesday morning, Ronny Marriott, convention president and pastor of First Baptist Church Richardson, delivered his address during the final worship and business session of the annual meeting.

 Business